kimhanna-git/django_blog/README.md

 # django_blog
-Personal blog app where multiple users can regiester and post their articles.
+Personal blog app where multiple users can register and post their articles.